 You can even eat them right out of the jar with a spoon.
 I won’t judge you because I might do that too…. 🙂

 Our jalapeno plants in the garden are growing like crazy!
 I feel like we’re picking pounds and then a few days later it’s a few more pounds.
 Our green bell peppers are always warriors and grow great but who knew their cousin Mr. Jalapeno was such a warrior too?
-These are definitely a keeper in the garden for decades to come!

 And look at the size of them too!